 Completion of the programme requires successful completion of both assignment component and the Term-end Examination component for each course in the programme.
-The total number of courses in this MCAOL programme are 22 (including a Project course) and the total number of credits are 80.
-In addition, three bridge courses, BCS-012, MCS-201 and MCS-208 are required to be successfully completed by those students who are required to register for these courses based on eligibility conditions for admission to Master of Computer Applications programme.
+The total numbers of courses in this MCA programme are 22 (including a Project course) and the total number of credits is 80.
+In addition, two bridge courses, MCS-201 and MCS208 are required to be successfully completed by those students who are required to register for these courses based on eligibility conditions for admission to Master of Computer Applications programme.

-Evaluation for each course of MCAOL programme (except project course) and bridge courses covers two aspects:
+Evaluation for each course of MCA programme (except project course) and bridge courses covers two aspects: